($821) Cost to ship a car from St. Petersburg, FL to Louisville, KY

 The time of the year

-Seasonal demand and weather conditions in both St. Petersburg and Louisville can impact car shipping prices.
+The time of year and weather conditions in St. Petersburg and Louisville play a major role in determining car shipping rates.

 St. Petersburg has hot and humid summers and cool to mild winters.